wp-plugins/quick-contact-form/readme.txt

 [qcf]

 = How do I change the colours? =
-Edit the 'quick-contact-form-styles.css' or use the styling options.
+Go to the plugin settings page and click on styling

 = Can I add more fields? =
 No.